Node.js and MySQL Complete Tutorial

 To simulate the concurrent connection scenario, we are going to use a tool called siege.

-Use this command to install it in Ubuntu system.
+Below is the command to install siege in Ubuntu system:

 sudo apt-get install siege